defold/doc/docs/en/manuals/live-update.md

 From the user's perspective, the manifest is a numeric handle, leaving the details of how it's managed to the engine.

 ::: important
 Currently, only the initial build manifest is available.
 The ability to store new manifests is a planned update to the system.
-This will allow you to modify or add resources to a published game that was not known at build time.
+This will allow you to modify or add resources to a published game that were not known at build time.
 :::

 ## Development caveats

 Debugging
 : When running a bundled version of your game, you don't have direct access to a console.
 This causes problems for debugging.
-However, you can run the application from command line or by double clicking the executable in the bundle directly:
+However, you can run the application from the command line or by double clicking the executable in the bundle directly:

   ![Running a bundle application](images/live-update/run-bundle.png)